databricks/databricks-sdk-py/docs/workspace/compute/clusters.rst

         :param policy_id: str (optional)
           The ID of the cluster policy used to create the cluster if applicable.
         :param runtime_engine: :class:`RuntimeEngine` (optional)
-          Decides which runtime engine to be use, e.g. Standard vs. Photon.
-If unspecified, the runtime engine is inferred from spark_version.
+          Determines the cluster's runtime engine, either standard or Photon.

+          This field is not compatible with legacy `spark_version` values that contain `-photon-`.
+Remove `-photon-` from the `spark_version` and set `runtime_engine` to `PHOTON`.

+          If left unspecified, the runtime engine defaults to standard unless the spark_version contains -photon-, in which case Photon will be used.
         :param single_user_name: str (optional)
           Single user name if data_security_mode is `SINGLE_USER`
         :param spark_conf: Dict[str,str] (optional)